 In 2004 Luke became Chairman and part-owner of family restaurant chain Giraffe Restaurants, stepping down in 2013 when Giraffe was sold to Tesco for £50m.

 Luke wrote a weekly essay for The Financial Times from 2007 to 2015 and wrote a weekly column on business matters for The Sunday Telegraph between 1999 and 2006, and is a former columnist for Management Today.
-The author of several books, his most recent work is “Start It Up: Why Running Your Own Business Is Easier Than You Think“, published by Penguin in 2011.
+The author of several books, his most recent work is “Start It Up: Why Running Your Own Business Is Easier Than You Think ”, published by Penguin in 2011.
 Luke wrote a weekly column on business for The Sunday Times between 2015 and 2021.

-Luke studied medicine at Oxford University, graduating in 1983.
+Luke studied physiology at Oxford University, graduating in 1983.
 He is married with three children and lives in London.

 In this must-read book, Luke Johnson compresses two decades of hard-won business experience to inspire – and guide – everyone about to set off for life as an entrepreneur.

 Johnson, the man behind the growth of PizzaExpress, is one of Britain’s most successful entrepreneurs with an estimated personal fortune of £120 million.
 In Start It Up he reveals the realities of running your own business and tackles the crucial issues: finding the right idea, sourcing capital, and more.

 For eight years between 1998 and 2006, Luke Johnson wrote a regular column as ‘The Maverick’ in The Sunday Telegraph.